CP363 Review Lecture Material

 The Movie database may be accessed from the CP363 Movie Database web page, which allows you to execute SQL queries against the Movie database.
 The structure of the Movie database is given on the CP363 Movie Database Structure web page.

 A valuable source of information on cutting-edge research in

 It contains information on:

 VLDB stands for: Very Large Data Bases

-The final exam date will be announced as early as possible (as soon as it has been scheduled by the Registrar's office).
-The Academic Dates section of the Calendar (Printed and Web Site Versions) clearly states the examination date period for each semester.
+The Academic Date section of the Calendar (Printed and Web Site Versions) clearly states the examination date period for each semester.
 Students must note that they are required to reserve this time in their personal calendars for the examinations.
-The examination period for this course is April 11, 2002 to April 30, 2002.
-Students who are considering registering to write MCAT, LSAT, or GMAT or a similar examination, should select a time for those examinations that occurs outside the University examination period.
+The examination period for this course is APRIL 9-30, 2003.
+Students who are considering registering to write MCAT, LSAT or GMAT or a similar examination, should select a time for those examinations that occurs outside the University examination period.
 For additional information that describes the special circumstances for examination deferment, consult the University calendar.

-Students with disabilities or special needs are advised to contact Laurier's Special Needs Office for information regarding its services and resources.
+Students with disabilities or special needs, are advised to contact Laurierís Special Needs Office for information regarding its services and resources.
 Students are encouraged to review the Calendar for information regarding all services available on campus.

 Academic and Research Misconduct:

 Academic misconduct is an act by a student, or by students working on a team project, which may result in a false evaluation of the student(s), or which represents a deliberate attempt to unfairly gain an academic advantage.
 Academic misconduct includes: please refer to page 74 in the 2002/2003 Undergraduate Calendar.